AI where it helps.

 - drafting and summarization

-- semantic search and indexing
+- semantic search and RAG

 - edge-case review and anomaly flags